 Generally speaking in-person inspections are preferred, and in some cases required.
-But at times the remote inspection is the best option, so long as both parties adhere to this policy and also follow the guidance provided on our Remote Inspection Checklists.
+But at times the Remote Observed Inspection (ROI) is the best option, so long as both parties adhere to this policy and also follow the guidance provided on our Remote Inspection Checklists.

 Remote inspections may be conducted in the following circumstances.

-These farms are automatically eligible to be inspected remotely:
+These farms are automatically eligible to be inspected remotely (receive an ROI):